stefanjwojcik/non-academic-jobs/README.md

 ### Practical Tips
 * Convert your CV to a Resumé.
     + CV's are publication-, teaching-, and service-forward, your Resumé needs to be SKILLS forward.
 Highlight what you can do, and provide evidence.
+Tailor it to the job you are applying for.
 * Sell your PhD.
     + Some companies do not know the value of hiring a PhD, you may need to sell them on the skills you've gained along the way.
 * Get in any last bits of education that may be useful.